 Dowayne’s discussions with his cohort gave him a macro-level perspective on education, and he was able to see where he and his fellow cohort members could help change the education system to better serve all students.

 With renewed enthusiasm for education and a new depth of understanding, Dowayne became Director of Technology and Operations for University Heights after his Fellowship.
 He still believes in the power of education and is committed to being a force for change in Newark’s schools.
-Dowayne continues his work in education today as Director of Finance and Operations at People's Preparatory Charter School.
+Dowayne continues his work in education today as Executive Director of Operations and Finance at YouthBuild.